Cheetahmoo/MT_CC_Server/mods/crop_blight/readme.txt

 1) they will infect infectable neightbors afew seconds after construction
 2) they will infect the player
 3) they will infect the player when dug
-4) they will ocasionally scatter blight (controled by group membership and an ABM) These are the default properties.
-All can be altered except 4, which is manditory.
+4) they will NOT ocasionally scatter blight (controled by group 'scatters_blight' membership and an ABM) (Infected soils and Artist's Fungus will ocasionally scaatter blight) These are the default properties.
+All can be altered.
 This registration function is intended for registering the infected versions of infectable nodes.

 If a player is contaminated and scatters blight into a field of wheat, the following takes place: